 Lipkind said she will miss the Miriam community, but she will be available to substitute next year.
 “I don’t want to lose touch with our wonderful students.”

-Miriam School and Learning Center is pleased to announce the appointment of nine members to the board of directors, as well as a new board chair, Kristen Bowser.
-These additions will support the nonprofit’s work to empower unique learners, bringing the total number of board members to 26.
+Miriam School and Learning Center is pleased to announce the appointment of five members to the board of directors.
+These additions will support the nonprofit’s work to empower unique learners, bringing the total number of board members to 22.
+The board also appointed Darcy Scharff as president-elect, in line to take over the presidency from Kristen Bowser on July 1, 2026.